Moesif AWS API Gateway Integration

 How to Install

-1. Create a Kinesis Data Firehose
+1. Create an Amazon Data Firehose

-Click the below Launch Stack button to open CloudFormation which will automatically create a new Data Firehose configured with Moesif collection API as the destination.
+• Click the below Launch Stack button to open CloudFormation which will automatically create a new Data Firehose configured with Moesif collection API as the destination.

 Launch CloudFormation Stack